 O Courtney Cox, you were my favorite Friend, but now--with lip all Howardly and skin glowing like a radioactive-luminous mask, and your Gail Weathers character still yoked to David Arquette's perma-wincing sheriff Dewey--yours truly is a SCREAM 4 for the Munch.
 Just as the ghostface killa mask is frozen in a 'Scream' so your once gorgeous face is now Botox-frozen in a world you never made, but which you haunt in a shadow state like that other memorable Munch painting, Madonna.

 The rest of the original cast is also back, with changes reflecting the relatively longer stretch since the last installment.
-Sidney's a glum memoirist, Gail a struggling fiction writer stay-at-home wife to Dewey the sheriff, whose bewildered, pleading look lets you know he can't even find his cell phone yet remains determined to do all the decision-making for the community with no help from his shrewd wife.
-He's the sheriff!
-Yet in a way he's almost an accessory to the crime through his sheer idiocy.
-Upping the hot mess women ante in Dewey's life: a cute, clueless deputy with DSM-IV-darkened teeth so asking for death she doesn't unsnap her gun holster as she's stalking a serial killer she knows is in the next room!
+Sidney is now a glum memoirist who either doesn't want to talk about it, or does but either way, as self-righteous as ever.
+Gail has given up journalism to become a struggling fiction writer and stay-at-home wife to Dewey the sheriff, whose bewildered, pleading look lets you know he has gotten no better at sheriff-ing --he can't even find his cell phone yet remains determined to do all the decision-making for the community with no help from his far shrewder wife.
+He's the sheriff, Gail!
+Not her.
+If anything, he's almost an accessory to the crime through his sheer incompetence.
+Upping the hot mess women ante in Dewey's life: a cute, clueless deputy with DSM-IV-darkened teeth who's so asking for death she doesn't unsnap her gun holster as she's sneaking up on a serial killer she knows for sure is in the next room!

-But what marks SCREAM 4 as the logical extension of the first three is media desensitizing, which is by now in full swing.
-If you recall the first one was all about 80s slasher movies being quoted and turned to in times of copycat killing; the second finds the events of the first now a major film adaptation; the third goes to Hollywood to the set of the sequel; this fourth one finds the characters now older and saturated by sequels and new avenues of media (iPads, etc.) on which to watch an inexhaustible slew of sequels, providing a refracted meta chorus to the ongoing events, locking the future and the past in an endlessly tightening Moebius lasso that's continued to tighten, unchecked, on direct-to-video (where they are up to STAB 7) and everyone is watching them on youtube, even while they're being stalked and stabbed in 'real' life.
+But what marks SCREAM 4 as the logical extension of the first three is media desensitizing.
+If you recall the first one was all about 80s slasher movies being quoted and turned to in times of copycat killing - the effect was genuinely chilling, like having some creepy guy breathing in our ear behind us at the movies; the second finds the events of the first now a major film adaptation; the third goes to Hollywood to the set of the sequel; this fourth one finds the characters now older and saturated by sequels and new avenues of media (iPads, etc.) on which to watch an inexhaustible slew of sequels, providing a refracted meta chorus to the ongoing events, locking the future and the past in an endlessly tightening Moebius lasso that's continued to tighten, unchecked, via direct-to-video (where they are up to STAB 7) downloads.
+Everyone is watching them on youtube, even while they're being stalked and stabbed in 'real' life, practically watching themselves getting murdered with the same cut-off apathy.
 And now the 'Ghostface' voice is actually available (within the film's diegesis) as an iPhone app, you never know if it's the 'real' killer or a tasteless prank.

 |Focus, please.... focus|